George Double

 • Tutors' concert

-The course runs 9.45 – 5.00 each day plus the optional evening activities.
-The course is non-residential (but we can offer some tips on finding accommodation).
+The course runs 9.45 – 5.00 each day plus the optional evening jam sessions.See the course programme below.

 The course uses core music which includes guidance on harmony and improvisation plus you are also issued with additional pieces selected by each tutor which are chosen to meet the needs of the band you are in.
 Sheet music and a listening playlist are issued in advance, so you have time to become familiar with the course material.